Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 Symptoms and signs of the disease

-Otitis media refers to inflammatory diseases with acute onset and rapid onset of symptoms.
+Otitis is an inflammatory disease with acute onset and rapid progression of symptoms.

 Classic clinical picture: